bsmg/beat-saber-community-wiki/about.md

 [GitHub](https://github.com/Ikeiwa)

 ## Klouder
 A shining ray of positivity when all hell breaks loose on update days, holding everything together when updates hit.
 Today, they've moved on to manage ScoreSaber and be a big part of the ranking process.
+Very cute awoos too
 **Roles:** Staff, Support, 3D Artist **Contributions:** ScoreSaber Admin, Moderation [Twitch](https://www.twitch.tv/klouderrr) | [Donate](https://streamlabs.com/klouderrr)